 .
 You can also watch the video below on how to open a subsidiary in Turkey:

-Questions on the opening of a Turkish subsidiary
+FAQ about opening of a Turkish subsidiary

 Below are the answers to some of the most frequently asked questions on how to open a subsidiary in Turkey: